Agash912/Athena-Online-Learning-Platform/README.md

 ## Getting Started

 ### Prerequisites
-Before running the Athena Edu platform, ensure you have the following dependencies installed:
-- Selenium 4.0 (The JAR file is available in the `Dependencies` folder of this repository.)
+Before running the Athena Edu platform, ensure you have the all the dependencies installed, available in the `Dependencies` folder of this repository.

 ### Installation
 To set up the Athena Edu platform on your local machine, follow these steps: